kabira-busari/LITA_Project-02_Customer-Segmentation-for-a-Subscription-Service/README.md

 ---
 ## Insights & Findings
 #### 1. Subscription Type Preferences

-Basic subscription has the most customers but moderate revenue; Premium is highly profitable and could benefit from targeted upselling.
+Basic Plan is Most Popular: The Basic plan has the most subscribers and generates the most revenue, making it a key focus for the business.
+Upsell Opportunity: Upgrading Basic subscribers to Premium or Standard plans could increase revenue.

-#### 2. Regional Performance
+#### 2. Regional Demand:

-South leads in both customer count and cancellations, indicating a need for targeted retention strategies.
+High Demand in the East: The East region has a slightly higher demand for subscriptions, so it’s worth focusing more marketing efforts there.
+Cancellation Spread Across Regions: Since cancellations are similar across regions, it might help to look at ways to keep customers engaged in all areas.

-#### 3. Customer Duration
+#### 3. Subscription Length:

-The average duration of approximately 12 months indicates a stable customer base with opportunities for improving retention.
+Most Subscriptions Last One Year: On average, subscriptions are kept for about 12 months.
+Early Cancellations: Some customers cancel within six months, so it may be helpful to improve the customer experience early on.

+#### 4. Revenue by Plan:

+Basic Plan Drives the Most Revenue: Basic plans bring in the highest revenue, with Premium and Standard plans close behind.
+Retention is Key: Focusing on keeping customers on any plan longer would help maintain steady revenue.

-#### 4. Active vs. Canceled Subscriptions
+#### 5. Active vs. Canceled Subscriptions:

-Active customers constitute a majority; however, early cancellation rates warrant attention to improve customer lifecycle.
+High Cancellation Rate: Nearly half of customers cancel their subscriptions, so there’s room to improve retention and keep more customers active.